jnoriega232/Cloud-SOC-Pre-requisites/README.md

 Default Username: ```sa```
 Password: ```Cyberlab123!``` (This is what I used, however you can set any password but need to document it.)

-- Enter your password and add your current user
+- Enter your password and add your current user.

 - Once you finish installing, we can now connect to our SQL Database.